-Effective Date May 1, 2010 Approved Date March 30, 2010 Legislative Authority The Workers' Compensation Act, 2013 Sections 115, 116(1), 121(1), 134, 139, 145 Document History (1) January 1, 2014.
-References updated in accordance with The Workers' Compensation Act, 2013 (Bill 58).
+Sections 115, 116(1), 121(1), 134, 139, 145

+Document History (1) January 1, 2014.
+References updated in accordance with The Workers'

 (2) May 1, 2010.
 New policy and procedure came into force.

-Complements POL 14/2010 Capitalization of Claims POL 27/2016 Experience Rating Program - Discounts or Surcharges POL 01/2018 Benefits - Long-Term Earnings Loss POL 07/2016 Earnings Verification PRO 23/2016 Vocational Rehabilitation - Programs and Services
+Complements POL 14/2010 Capitalization of Claims

+POL 13/2021 Earnings Verification

+PRO 23/2016 Vocational Rehabilitation - Programs and Services

-Policy Second Injury and Re-Employment Reserve (POL 03/2021) Effective Date April 1, 2021 Application Applies to all injuries on or after the effective date.
-Purpose To establish guidelines for charging claim costs to the Second Injury and Re-Employment Reserve.
+Policy Second Injury and Re-Employment Reserve (POL 03/2021)

+Application Applies to all injuries on or after the effective date.

+Purpose To establish guidelines for charging claim costs to the Second Injury and

+Re-Employment Reserve.

-- 1. The Workers' Compensation Act, 2013 (the "Act") authorizes the Workers' Compensation Board (WCB) to establish the Second Injury and Re-Employment Reserve.
-The WCB may set up a reserve(s) to meet losses from any disaster or other circumstance the liability for which would, in the opinion of the WCB, unfairly burden the employers in any class (Section 145). - 2.
-The purpose of the Second Injury and Re-Employment Reserve (the "reserve") is to provide employers with cost relief for claims: - a.
+1. The Workers' Compensation Act, 2013 (the "Act") authorizes the Workers' Compensation Board (WCB) to establish the Second Injury and Re-Employment Reserve.
+The WCB may set up a reserve(s) to meet losses from any disaster or other circumstance the liability for which would, in the opinion of the WCB, unfairly burden the employers in any class (Section 145).

+- 2. The purpose of the Second Injury and Re-Employment Reserve (the "reserve") is to provide employers with cost relief for claims: - a.
 Attributed to an earlier work-related injury. - b.
 Involving a worker's pre-existing condition. - 3.
 The reserve is set through the Funding policy (POL 14/2017).

-- For the purpose of this policy, partial cost relief means the relief of a portion of the entire costs on a claim, whereas total cost relief means the relief of the entirety of costs on a claim.
+- 1. For the purpose of this policy, partial cost relief means the relief of a portion of the entire costs on a claim, whereas total cost relief means the relief of the entirety of costs on a claim.
 If a claim is eligible for cost relief, the employer will be relieved of either total or partial claim costs with those costs being charged to the reserve. - 2.
-Cost relief eligibility will be considered on claims for all workers and throughout the life of a claim. - If an employer receives cost relief on a claim, a credit will be applied to the employer's claims costs in the year cost relief was applied (POL 27/2016, Experience Rating Program - Discounts or Surcharges).
+Cost relief eligibility will be considered on claims for all workers and throughout the life of a claim. - 3.
+If an employer receives cost relief on a claim, a credit will be applied to the employer's claims costs in the year cost relief was applied (POL 27/2016, Experience Rating Program Discounts or Surcharges).